-As your accounting firm grows, do you find yourself struggling to delegate work, maintain work quality, and drive productivity across your team?
+Are you finding yourself struggling to delegate work, maintain work quality, and drive productivity across your team as your accounting firm grows,?

 If you struggle in these areas, It could be due to a lack of standardization of your accounting workflows and processes.